 In Lightning Experience the first two actions have been combined into one page, object home.
-Object home is similar to object list, with some elements of object tab, like recent items, added.
-Others, such as reports or tools, have moved to other parts of the user interface.
+Object home is similar to object list, along with some elements of object tab, like recent items.
+Other elements, such as reports or tools, have moved to other parts of the user interface.